TheKantankerus/MixxxToRekordbox/README.md

 # MixxxToRekordbox
-Sync your Mixxx Playlists to Rekordbox XML, optionally reformatting your files, all without losing metadata or your hot cue info.
+Sync your Mixxx Playlists to Rekordbox XML, optionally reformatting your files, all without losing metadata, beat grid or your hot cue info.

 # Getting Started